httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 to a sequence of bytes,
 whereas "digest" is only used in relation to the value contained in the fields.

-Integrity fields: collective term for `Content-Digest` and `Repr-Digest`
+"Integrity fields" is the collective term for `Content-Digest` and `Repr-Digest`.

-Integrity preference fields: collective term for `Want-Repr-Digest` and `Want-Content-Digest`
+"Integrity preference fields" is the collective term for `Want-Repr-Digest` and `Want-Content-Digest`.

 # The Content-Digest Field {#content-digest}